CognitiveProgrammer/State-Machine-Using-Boost-Statechart/Chapter-4/Readme.md

 ```

 _The statemachine work in such a way that if the event_ __event_Inner1_Inner2__ _is handled inside the Inner State, it will not be propagated to the Meta State.
 However, if the event is not handled in the Inner State, it will be propagated to the Meta State to look for a event handling mechanism.
-In the example below if we remove the event handler from_ __firstState_Inner_1__ _then the event will be handler at_ __firstState__
+In the example below if we remove the event handler from_ __firstState_Inner_1__ _then the event will be handled at_ __firstState__

 ```
 struct firstState : sc::simple_state<firstState, statemachine, firstState_Inner_1> {